See board of directors, board of trustees.

 - cities and towns

 Capitalize in all uses.
-The preferred form for a section of a city is lowercase: the west end, northern Los Angeles.
+The preferred form for a city section is lowercase: the west end, northern Los Angeles.
 But capitalize widely recognized sections of a city: North End (Tacoma), South Side (Chicago).

 - city, town

 Capitalize as part of a proper name: Kansas City.
-Lowercase elsewhere: a Texas city, the city government, the city board of education, and all city of phrases, such as city of Tacoma.
+Lowercase elsewhere: a Texas city, the city government, the city board of education, and all city of phrases, such as Tacoma.

 Lowercase when referring to the physical shoreline: Atlantic coast, Pacific coast, east coast.
 Capitalize when referring to regions of the United States lying along such coasts: the Atlantic Coast states, a Gulf Coast city, the West Coast.
 Do not capitalize when referring to smaller regions: the Virginia coast.